I on Image’s take on female bodies

 - Find out what suits your shape

-- Learn how to dress your shape
+- Dress your shape

-- Learn how to shop your shape
+- Shop your shape

-- Learn how to look amazing every single day
+- Look amazing every single day

 Remember to love your body a little every day.
 Dressing nicely is an important way of self-care and will do miracles to your self-image.